StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 {% hint style="success" "self-hosted info" %}

-Through a combination of configuration of permissions and scope, it is possible [control access for specific users](../../../configure/security/rbac/role_based_access_control.md):
+Through a combination of configuration of permissions and scope, it is possible [control access for a specific user](../../../configure/security/rbac/role_based_access_control.md).
+This can be done in the following ways:

-* Give access to a specific subset of the topology \(a so-called scope\) and allow them to create their own views.
+* Grant the user access to a subset of the topology \(a so-called scope\) and allow them to create their own views of the topology available to them.
-* Give access to specific views and disallow them to create, modify or delete views.
+* Grant the user access to specific, existing views and deny them permission to create, modify or delete views.

 {% endhint %}